 In accordance with N.J.S.A.
-18A:6-8.2., a A teaching certificated staff member employed by this district who is a member of the Board of County Commissioners Chosen Freeholders of any county of New Jersey shall be entitled to time off from the teaching staff member's his/her duties, without pay, during the periods of the teaching staff member's his/her attendance at regular or special meetings of the Board of County Commissioners and of any committee thereof and at such other times as the teaching staff member's his/her office as a member of the Board of County C
+18A:6-8.2., a A teaching certificated staff member employed by this district who is a member of the Board of County Commissioners Chosen Freeholders of any county of New Jersey shall be entitled to time off from the teaching staff member's his/her duties, without pay, during the periods of the teaching staff member's his/her attendance at regular or special meetings of the Board of County Commissioners and of any committee thereof and at such other times as the teaching staff member he/she shall be engaged in performing the necessary functions and duties of the teaching staff member's his/her office as a member of the Board of County Commissioners.